vsm/vsm-dictionary/src/Dictionary/Dictionary.spec.md

     - `page` {int}:
         which page of the paginated result is requested (starting from 1);
     - `perPage` {int}:
-        how many items are should be returned by one call.
+        how many items should be returned by one call.
   - `cb`: {Function}: callback with arguments:
     - `err`: {null|String|Object}
     - `res`: {Object}: with properties:
-      - `items`: {Array(Object)}: a list of "match"-objects, as described above, i.e. like `{i, d, s, y, x, w, t[{s,y,x},..], z}`.
+      - `items`: {Array(Object)}: a list of 'match'-objects, as described above, i.e. like
+            `{id, dictID, str, style, descr, type, terms[{str,style,descr},..], z}`.
   + Notes:
-    + Returned matches are filtered: only those belonging to any of the subdictionaries given in `filter.d` (if any given), will be returned.
+    + Returned matches are filtered: only those belonging to any of the subdictionaries given in `filter.dictID` (if any given), will be returned.
     + Returned matches are sorted by the following keys, in this order:
-      + if a `sort.d` is given, then matches that belong any of the subdicts given in `sort.d` are grouped and sorted before matches that don't;
+      + if a `sort.dictID` is given, then matches that belong to any of the subdicts given in it, are grouped and sorted before matches that don't;
-        + Note: the order of dictIDs within `sort.d` is not important; `sort.d` only splits matches into 2 blocks: with dictID in the list vs without;
+        + Note: the order of dictIDs within `sort.dictID` is not important;
+          `sort.dictID` only splits matches into 2 blocks: those with a dictID in the list vs those without;
-      + then: within each of those one or two groups, first matches with `w` being 'R', then 'S', then 'T', (i.e. first a possible refTerm match, then prefix matches, then infix matches);
+      + then: within each of those one or two groups, first matches with `type` being 'R', then 'S', then 'T', (i.e. first a possible refTerm match, then prefix matches, then infix matches);
         + Note: while R/S/T-type match-sorting is the responsibility of